 With quaint sidewalk cafes and international restaurants on every corner in Quebec City, it’s difficult to find a bad restaurant.
 But that also can make it overwhelming – with so many options and limited vacation time.
-On our summer vacation to Quebec City, we dined at a bunch of fabulous restaurants – and one that we probably won’t return to.
+If you’ve got kids that may be picky, you’ll want to know what your options are before leaving on vacation.
+On our summer vacation to Quebec City, we dined at a bunch of fabulous restaurants.
+Over the years, I’ve visited on other occasions and have always enjoyed the meals that I’ve had.
+Here are some of our favorite family-friendly restaurants in Quebec City.

 Family-Friendly Restaurants in Quebec City